 Click the “+” button within the sources box.
 Select “window capture” ->”Create new”->OK.

 On the “window” drop down, select the “teams” window you would like to use.
-(Now that teams is putting calls outside of the main teams window, you may have to adjust this selection to the call window before going live)
+(Now that teams is putting calls outside of the main teams window, you may have to adjust this selection to the call window before going live) (I’m just seeing one Teams link.
+It shows the entire Teams window.)
+We should look into how this works so just a specific call can display without the whole desktop.

 Press OK